Charu Chandra, Ph.D.

 His Ph.D. and master’s degree are in industrial engineering and operations research from the Arizona State University, Tempe and the University of Minnesota, Minneapolis, respectively.

 Professor Chandra's research interests are in applied operations research and information engineering.
 He has carved out a niche in Enterprise System Informatics research and uses it as the basis for the study of enterprise systems and supply chain problems with the fusion of theory, computation, and application components adopted from Systems and Informatics fields of research.
-His current focus is on studying problems in health care and augmented analytics.
+His current focus is on studying problems in health care and augmented analytics, and supply chain resilience.
 Currently, in Health Enterprise Informatics, he is investigating topics on optimizing patient-centered health care delivery for elderly people, while in augmented analytics, he is designing models and methodologies for delivering applications in various domains utilizing textual and verbal syntax.
-Some of his recent research projects have focused on health care delivery, sustainability, entrepreneurship, and global logistics topics.
+His recent funded research is studying supply chain resilience problems in the United States federal government procurement enterprise with special emphasis on small business participation.
+Other research projects have focused on health care delivery, sustainability, entrepreneurship, and global logistics topics.
 He has secured and led several major funded projects with sponsors from healthcare, textile, and defense industries.

 Dr. Chandra has received several honors and awards for his research.
 Prominent among these are: